Reduced projection method for photonic moir\'e lattices: Numerical examples

-We first calculate the generalized Fourier coefficient of eigenfunctions of the system.
+We first calculate the generalized Fourier coefficients of eigenfunctions of the system.
 We set $E_0=1$ and $N=30$.
 In Figure \ref{fig3-2}, we show the modulus of the coefficients for the 1st and 4th eigenfunctions in the $\bm{q}$ space, calculated by the PM.
 The data are present with values of logarithms 10.
 One can observe the exponential decay of the generalized Fourier coefficients for both eigenfunctions.
-In each panel, there is only one peak in the origin of the $\bm{q}$ space, and far from the origin the contributions of the Fourier modes are insignificant.
-Table \ref{tb3} presents the error measured by $\hbox{Err}(D)$ in Eq. \eqref{epsd} of the first and fourth eigenfunctions with the truncation constant $D$ for $N=30$.
-Again, one can observe rapid decays with respect to $D$ for both cases.
+In each panel, there is only one peak in the origin of the $\bm{q}$ space, and far from the origin the contributions of the Fourier modes are insignificant. {Table \ref{tb3} presents the error measured by $\hbox{Err}(D)$ in Eq. \eqref{epsd} of eigenfunctions corresponding to specturm $0.4961$ (the smallest one) and $0.4975$ with the truncation constant $D$ for $N=30$.} Again, one can observe rapid decays with respect to $D$ for both cases.
 These results are similar to the 1D case and demonstrate that the approximation in the reduced space can be of high accuracy for the eigenproblem.

-Figure \ref{fig3-2-2} present the DOF and condition number of the RPM as function of $D$ with same setup: $E_0=1$ and $N=30$.
+Figure \ref{fig3-2-2} presents the DOF and condition number of the RPM as function of $D$ with same setup: $E_0=1$ and $N=30$.
 Again, both the DOF and condition number increase rapidly with the increase of $D$.
 In spite that $N=30$ is not big, the DOF of the entire system in the raised 4D space, $N^4=810000$, is a very big number.
 From the results, we can see that the use of a small $D$ can significantly reduce computational complexity, not only the size of the matrix eigenvalue problem, but also the iteration number in the solver of the implicitly restarted Arnoldi method.